Creating a New Table

 - Anytime you can rename a table by clicking on the Edit icon seen in the top-left corner of the tab in which the table is displayed.
 The edit icon will be visible only when you mouse over the tab.
 Clicking on the icon, the table name will become editable.
 You can modify the name and press the Enter key to save the table with the new name.

-You can also rename a table from the Navigation Tree on the left, which lists all the view in the database or from the Reports Explorer.
+You can also rename a table from the Navigation Tree on the left, which lists all the view in the Workspace or from the Reports Explorer.